 Comprehensive policies and procedures to promote children's health, safety and welfare are fully in place and are effectively implemented.
 For example, robust risk assessments of the premises, resources and accidents, which occur are regularly monitored and updated assure children's safety.
-Management have been exceptionally pro-active in implementing weekly risk assessments of accidents to enable them to act quickly to collate information and minimise further accidents.
 Staff are well deployed to ensure ratios are extremely well met and children are highly supervised at all times.

-Staff give top priority to and are exceptionally secure in their knowledge of child protection.
+Staff give top priority to, and are exceptionally secure in their knowledge of child protection.
 All staff are aware of the Local Safeguarding Children Board and of the nursery's procedures.
-The manager is the designated safeguarding officer and has a thorough understanding of her role.
-A highly secure and thorough recruitment procedure is in place to ensure staff are suitable to work with children.
+The headteacher is the designated safeguarding officer for the nursery and has a thorough understanding of her role.
+A robust and secure recruitment procedure is in place to ensure staff are suitable to work with babies and children.
 Management are highly involved in the practices of the nursery.
 They take great interest in the Early Years Foundation Stage and how staff are implementing it through their regular, focussed monitoring of staff performance and practice.
 Observations made by management of staff performance clearly focus on their ongoing professional development to ensure they are able to maintain and improve their already excellent knowledge and resourceful practice.

-The leadership constantly pursues excellence in all areas of the nursery.
+The leadership constantly pursue excellence within all areas of the provision.
 They are inspirational to staff as they drive for further improvements and achievements to maintain their consistent high levels of practice.
 All staff are included in the self-evaluation process of the nursery.
-Parents are regularly asked for their opinions and ideas through parental questionnaires and any concerns or ideas are quickly acted upon, ensuring parents' views are valued and appreciated.
-For example, a 'You said.
-We did' board is displayed in the reception area, so that parents can clearly see how their ideas and suggestions have been implemented.
+Parents are regularly asked for their opinions and ideas through parental questionnaires and any concerns or ideas are quickly acted upon, ensuring parents views are valued and appreciated.
 Partnerships with other professionals are also highly effective.
-Children are very well supported by these excellent partnerships with agencies, such as the local inclusion officer and speech therapists, ensuring appropriate and purposeful support is implemented to fully meet children's individual needs.
+Children and families very well supported by these excellent partnerships with agencies, such as the children's centre and local authority, ensuring appropriate and purposeful support is obtained and implemented, enabling them to fully meet children's individual needs.